herculescrypto/Crypto-Pendrive/README.md

 # Crypto-Pendrive
 Ultra-secure software for storing a single BIP39 seed phrase.
 Offline, encrypted, and error-proof.
-# HÉRCULES CRYPTO PENDRIVE – FreeWare Edition
+# HERCULES CRYPTO PENDRIVE – FreeWare Edition

 📘 This README is available in:
 - [English](README.md) (you are here)